andyxieyong/gen4mast/README.md

 ### Executing Gen4MAST

+The properties file of this tutorial generates a synthetic pool of distributed systems using two different WCET generation methods: SCALE and UUNIFAST.
+This pool can be used to study the differences on schedulability of these two techniques.
+For this tutorial, the Offset-Based Analysis is applied to each generated system, and the results are stored in an SQLite database.
+Five different seeds numbers are used to generated the systems.

 Gen4MAST can be launched as a standard executable java jar file as follows:

 ```
 java -jar gen4mast.jar path_to_properties_file
 ```

-If the path to the properties file is not proviedd, Gen4MAST will look for a file called "gen4mast.properties" in the current directory.
+If the path to the properties file is not provided, Gen4MAST will look for a file called "gen4mast.properties" in the current directory.

-The properties file of this tutorial
+During the execution of Gen4MAST, a directory called **results** will be created, in which the intermediate MAST results are stored.
+This results are then compiled into a SQLite database in the current directory (results.db).

+### SQLite Results Format